mitulsharma26/learn/JS/Namaste-JS-p1.md

 ## Illegal shadowing
 when we try to shadow a same-name variable with different variable type inside the block {}
 - if a variable (inside) shadowing a variable(outside) then it should not cross its scope ( i.e var variables can be shadowed by let/const variables
-- do not applies in function scope function(){} i.e let/const can be shadowed by var
+- do not applies in function scope function(){} i.e let/const cannot be shadowed by var

 ### Every block {} has its own lexical scope & follows the scope chain pattern i.e if variable is accessed , then its value depends upon its nearest lexical scope .
 Scopes are same for both normal & arrow functions
 # closures